Basic Elements of Buddhist Education:

 Important principles here are to practise what you preach and to be a good example.
 Students tend to work a lot harder, and to enjoy those lessons in which they like and respect the teacher, and in which the teacher shows both a real love of the subject they are teaching and a genuine interest in communicating that love.

-We can easily overlook the fact that what we communicate when we teach is not confined to the words we use; perhaps the most important thing we communicate is who we are.
+who we are.
 Teachers who see the value of an ethical and spiritual dimension to their teachings must, to the best of their ability, learn to embody the values they are promoting.
 When teachers show kindness, patience, fairness and firmness, enthusiasm and clear thinking in their relations to their pupils, they are in effect teaching these values, even if they rarely mention them by name.
 For this reason I would say that for Buddhist teachers a commitment to the study and practice of the eightfold path is essential.

-The idea of the teacher in Buddhism is of the ‘good friend’ or ‘kalyanamitta’, someone who has the particular qualities that nourish the student and create the most conducive environment for learning to take place.
+‘kalyanamitta’, someone who has the particular qualities that nourish the student and create the most conducive environment for learning to take place.
 The kalyanamitta teacher exudes a warmth and kindness that makes students enjoy being with them.
 The affection the students feel is, however, tempered by respect and appreciation of the teacher’s knowledge and inspiring qualities.
 The student feels that their progress in their studies is due in no small part to the teacher, and they look towards the teacher as an example, someone worthy of emulation.

 The kalyanamitta teacher is patient with students’different personalities, learning styles and varying capacities; he or she puts great effort into constantly developing skillful means of communicating with students, both verbal and non verbal, seeking ways of explaining things most suited to the students’ capacities, both as a group and as individuals.
 The kalyanamitta teacher never harms the students in any way.